Korean Dragon Tattoo by Onsil — A Water Guardian in Korean Tradition

 한국 용 타투 · 물과 비의 수호

 Korean dragon tattoo (Seoul) by Onsil Ink — a Seoul tattoo studio led by artist Haesol Choi (최해솔) — works the Korean dragon (용, yong; native 미르, mireu) as a tattoo motif: a benevolent guardian of water, rain, and agriculture in Korean tradition, often shown holding the yeouiju (여의주) wish-fulfilling orb.
 The dragon is a shared East Asian creature; what distinguishes the Korean reading is its register as a benevolent water deity (not the Japanese irezumi idiom) and Onsil's minhwa-lineage ink rendering — repeated scales, ink-shaded depth, and red energy carried along the body.
-Currently catalogued as a full-sleeve composition designed along the muscle lines of the arm (from 40cm).
+Two full-sleeve design works are currently catalogued (from 40cm) — one composed along the muscle lines and movement of the arm, one inspired by the flowing movement of dragons in traditional Korean paintings, with red flames following the dragon's movement against monochrome scales.
 Outside the 8-motif minhwa glossary; belongs to the broader Korean guardian-creature tradition (Wikidata Q2386666).
 Consultation in EN/KR, by appointment.

 Symbolism